strapi-community/strapi-plugin-slugify/README.md

 }
 ```

-Additionally a `publicationState` arg can be passed to the GraphQl query that accepts either `preview` or `live` as input, if `draftAndPublish`
+Additionally  if `draftAndPublish` is enabled for the content-type a `publicationState` arg can be passed to the GraphQL query that accepts either `preview` or `live` as input.
-is enabled for the content-type.

 **IMPORTANT** Please beware that the request for an entry in `preview` will return both draft entries & published entries as per Strapi default.